All folios · Beinecke MS 408 · Public domain · Yale University · ← scroll →

 Words cluster by topic across sections — exactly as they would in a real text

 Marcelo Montemurro and Damián Zanette (2013) applied information-theoretic analysis to the Voynich text and found that high-entropy "keyword" words — the kind that carry topical meaning in natural language — are distributed across sections in ways consistent with semantic organisation.
-The herbal section has different keywords from the astronomical section, which differs from the biological section.
+The herbal section has different keywords from the astronomical section.

 This pattern is extremely difficult to produce by chance or by simple mechanical text generation.
-It implies that whatever the manuscript encodes, it is not random — and it is organized around content, not just form.
+It implies that whatever the manuscript encodes, it is organized around content, not just form.
 This is one of the most technically rigorous results in Voynich research.

 Montemurro, M. A., & Zanette, D. H. (2013).
 PLOS ONE, 8(6), e66344.
 DOI: 10.1371/journal.pone.0066344